Bewond/flutternav/README.md

 Available methods for navigating between routes.

-Pushing a new url, is relative if you omit the "/":
+Pushing a path, is relative if you omit the "/":
 ```dart
 context.nav.push('/menu/page1');
 ```